doc4d/docs/docs/API/FileHandleClass.md

 #### Description

-The `.mode` property returns <!-- REF #FileHandleClass.mode.Summary -->the mode in which the file handle was created: "read", "writ", or "append"<!-- END REF -->.
+The `.mode` property returns <!-- REF #FileHandleClass.mode.Summary -->the mode in which the file handle was created: "read", "write", or "append"<!-- END REF -->.

 The mode can be defined at the handle creation with the [`file.open()`](FileClass#open) function.
 Default is "read".